Zoos and Wildlife

 From native Australian animals to giant pandas, South Australia is home to wildlife from all around the world.
 You’ll find zoos and wildlife parks near Adelaide city and in regional areas.

-If you are staying in the city, Adelaide Zoo is close.
-It’s walking distance from King William Street.
+If you are staying in the city, Adelaide Zoo is just a 15 minute walk away from King William Street.
 If you are taking the kids, try getting there on the Popeye riverboat.
 It leaves from Elder Park (just near the Adelaide Festival Centre).

 Cleland Wildlife Park is located in the Adelaide Hills, only 20 minutes from the city.
 Cleland has 35 hectares of open bushland habitat, where you can wander amongst Australian wildlife.
 The animals are used to visitors, so you can feed and pat them.
 Cleland also offers koala experiences, where you can have your photograph taken with a koala.